mrcjkb/rustaceanvim/README.md

 > **Note**
 >
-> `vim.g.ferris` can also be a function that returns
+> `vim.g.rustaceanvim` can also be a function that returns
 > a table.

 ## Troubleshooting

 ### Health checks

-For a health check, run `:checkhealth ferris`
+For a health check, run `:checkhealth rustaceanvim`

 ### Minimal config